martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 	- = det(Q^-1)det(A-tIn)det(Q)
 	- = det(A-tIn)
 .
-- Geometric multiplicity is less than or equal to algebraic multiplicity .
+- *Geometric multiplicity is less than or equal to algebraic multiplicity* .
-- A is diagonalizable if its characteristic polynomial splits over R and for each eigenvalue, geom mult = alg mult
+- *A is diagonalizable if its characteristic polynomial splits over R and for each eigenvalue, geom mult = alg mult*
 	- Given a basis of Rn that consists of eigenvectors of A, we know that characteristic polynomial splits over R.
 	- Given the jth eigenvalue, we need the dimension of eigenspace (kjj) with that eigenvalue to be equal to the exponent mj of the characteristic polynomial
-	- We know that *Geometric multiplicity is less than or equal to algebraic multiplicity*, so if we let lj be the number of vectors if the eigenspace
+	- We know that *Geometric multiplicity is less than or equal to algebraic multiplicity*, so if we let lj be the number of basis vectors of the eigenspace, then it is at most the dimension of the eigenspace